 In Calgary, property tax is paid annually on or before June 30th.
 It is calculated based on your property’s assessed value.

 There are different situations in life when a person faces financial troubles.
 In this case, he or she may lose a house to foreclosure.
 Yet, there are sometimes ways to avoid it, and these couple of best tips are crucial. – Short-term loans (Family or friends) – Credit repair (Check your creditworthiness online thru Equifax) – Refinancing (If you have enough equity, look at a secured line of credit, LOC.) – Mortgage liabilities elimination (Pay off small credit accounts.
 At least, pay down below your max limit) No matter what decision a person makes, it is important to act as soon as possible.

 What to do with a mortgage in case of divorce?

 Everything depends on what you and your ex-spouse agree to, but the most important issue is to NOT stop repaying the credit when you both agreed on a divorce.
 Pay attention to the following best tips.
-1) Proceed repaying the loan.
+1) Proceed to repay the loan.
 2) Decide what you want to do with the house.
 As there are several options.
-You can sell it, or one can buyout the interest of the other partner.
+You can sell it, or one can buy out the interest of the other partner.
 3) Finally, in the event you had joint accounts – create your individual ones immediately.
-Such tips will help you keep good credit history to apply for a new loan in the future.
+Such tips will help you keep a good credit history to apply for a new loan in the future.

 Judgement cases in real estate